Vivian Bang

-Vivian Bang (born October 23, 1973) is a South Korean-born American actress.
+Vivian Bang (born October 23, 1973) is an American actress.
 She was a main cast member on television shows Sullivan & Son and Swedish Dicks.
 She had notable minor film roles as a bridal shower planner in Yes Man (2008) and the hippie girlfriend in Always Be My Maybe (2019).

 Her film White Rabbit, directed by Daryl Wein, premiered at Sundance Film Festival in 2018.

 Early life

-Born in Seoul, South Korea, Bang's family first moved to San Francisco in 1980 before settling down In Atlanta, Georgia.
+Born in Seoul, South Korea, Bang's family first moved to San Francisco in 1980 before settling down in Atlanta, Georgia.
 Bang graduated from Dunwoody High School.

 She studied experimental theater/performance art at New York University's (NYU) Tisch School of the Arts.
 She graduated with a BFA in acting in 1996.

 Career

 Film and television

 She was awarded Best Actress for the Asian American Film Lab short film Elizabeth Ong Is Missing.

 Bang played Steve Byrne's sister on the TBS sitcom Sullivan & Son.

 Bang took on the leading role in the film White Rabbit, which she co-wrote and co-produced with director Daryl Wein.
 The film is about a struggling performance artist (Bang) navigating Los Angeles while financially supporting herself using the eponymous freelancing app, TaskRabbit.
 It premiered at the 2018 Sundance Film Festival as part of the out-of-competition NEXT lineup and was later acquired by Gravitas Ventures.